Glamoroso!

 (11) The High Society Of Tokyo

-Ioichi Ito is a son of aristocratic decend, he grew up and lived in L.A., his godfather is the late great LSD-proclaimer Timothy Leary, he is a tech wizzard and boss of a search engine company.
-Yet he simply needed to re-locate from L.A. to Tokyo: „I just couldn‘t stand it any longer to be far away from Japanese food.“
+Joichi Ito comes from aristocratic stock.
+He grew up in L.A., his godfather was the late, great LSD-evangelist Timothy Leary, and he made his name as a tech wizard running a search engine company.
+Yet he simply had to relocate from L.A. to Tokyo: “I couldn’t bear being away from Japanese food any longer.”

-Desires of luxury is different in the metropolis of Tokyo.
-Every little peace of private and space is hard to get.
-The film is featuring billionaire Akira Mori, a sword fighter in his pastime, and owner of a sumo academy, software billionaire Masayoshi Son, a korean immigrant who made itto be Japan‘s richest man, fashion queen Hanae Mori is inviting for Japanese dinner to her home, and Norito Ohga, boss of Sony, is conducting the Sony corporate symhony orchestra, and we go shopping at the supermarket with the prime minister‘s daughter Makiko Tanaka, and we‘re celebrating the wedding ceremony of Tokyo‘s fishmarket-king Takeshi Kobayashi and his newely wed wife.
-A film about Yen and Zen, Sumo and Style, and the biggest fishmarket in the world.
+In Tokyo, the desires of luxury take on a different shape.
+Every scrap of private space is hard-won.
+The film features billionaire Akira Mori, a swordsman in his spare time and owner of a sumo academy; software billionaire Masayoshi Son, a Korean immigrant who became Japan’s richest man; fashion queen Hanae Mori, who invites us for a Japanese dinner at her home; and Norio Ohga, head of Sony, conducting the Sony corporate symphony orchestra.
+We go grocery shopping with the prime minister’s daughter, Makiko Tanaka, and celebrate the wedding of Tokyo’s fish-market king, Takeshi Kobayashi, and his new bride.
+A film about Yen and Zen, Sumo and Style — and the biggest fish market in the world

 * Original German title: Mondän!

-Desires of luxury is different in the metropolis of Tokyo.
-Every little peace of private and space is hard to get.
-The film is featuring billionaire Akira Mori, a sword fighter in his pastime, and owner of a sumo academy, software billionaire Masayoshi Son, a korean immigrant who made itto be Japan‘s richest man, fashion queen Hanae Mori is inviting for Japanese dinner to her home, and Norito Ohga, boss of Sony, is conducting the Sony corporate symhony orchestra, and we go shopping at the supermarket with the prime minister‘s daughter Makiko Tanaka, and we‘re celebrating the wedding ceremony of Tokyo‘s fishmarket-king Takeshi Kobayashi and his newely wed wife.
-A film about Yen and Zen, Sumo and Style, and the biggest fishmarket in the world.
+In Tokyo, the desires of luxury take on a different shape.
+Every scrap of private space is hard-won.
+The film features billionaire Akira Mori, a swordsman in his spare time and owner of a sumo academy; software billionaire Masayoshi Son, a Korean immigrant who became Japan’s richest man; fashion queen Hanae Mori, who invites us for a Japanese dinner at her home; and Norio Ohga, head of Sony, conducting the Sony corporate symphony orchestra.
+We go grocery shopping with the prime minister’s daughter, Makiko Tanaka, and celebrate the wedding of Tokyo’s fish-market king, Takeshi Kobayashi, and his new bride.
+A film about Yen and Zen, Sumo and Style — and the biggest fish market in the world

 * Original German title: Mondän!